sinamajidian/extract_poly/README.md

-Extracting haplotype information from BAM and VCF file for 10x data
+Extracting haplotype information from BAM and VCF file
 ======

 ## About:
 This is an edited version of [extracthairs](https://github.com/vibansal/HapCUT2) in which polyploids are also allowed.